-Most foreign visitors arrive in Kyoto via Kansai International Airport (KIX; Kyoto’s main international entry point) or Kyoto Station by train from other cities in Japan.
+Most foreign visitors arrive in Kyoto via Kansai International Airport (KIX; Kyoto’s main international entry point).
 Kyoto is also within reach of two other airports and it’s sometimes cheaper to fly into Tokyo than into KIX.

 Built on an artificial island in Osaka Bay, Kansai International Airport (KIX) is about 75 minutes away from Kyoto by direct express trains.

 At KIX, there is a tourist information counter operated by the Osaka prefectural government.
-It’s located roughly in the centre of the international arrivals hall.
-It can supply maps and answer questions.
+It’s located roughly in the centre of the international arrivals hall, and can supply maps and answer questions.

-If you’d prefer not to lug your bags into Kyoto, there are several luggage delivery services that are located in the arrivals hall.
+If you’d prefer not to lug your bags into Kyoto, there are several luggage delivery services located in the arrivals hall.

-Perhaps the most convenient option is the MK Taxi Sky Gate Shuttle limousine van service, which will drop you off anywhere in Kyoto for ¥3600 – simply go to the staff counter at the south end of the KIX arrivals hall and they will do the rest.
-From Kyoto to the airport it is necessary to make reservations two days in advance and staff will pick you up anywhere in Kyoto and take you to the airport.
+MK Taxi Sky Gate Shuttle limousine van service is a door-to-door service that will drop you off at most places in Kyoto – simply go to the staff counter at the south end of the KIX arrivals hall and they will do the rest.
+From Kyoto to the airport it is necessary to make reservations two days in advance to arrange pickup from your hotel in Kyoto.

 A similar service is offered by Yasaka Taxi.
 Keep in mind that these are shared taxis (actually vans), so you may be delayed by the driver picking up or dropping off other passengers.

-Osaka International Airport, commonly known as Itami (ITM), is closer to Kyoto than KIX, but it handles mostly domestic traffic.
-Still, you might get lucky and find that your international carrier will tack on a domestic leg from Tokyo to Itami.
+Osaka International Airport, commonly known as Itami (ITM), is closer to Kyoto than KIX, but it handles only domestic traffic.
+Still, you might find that your international carrier will tack on a domestic leg from Tokyo to Itami.

 You’ll find an information counter with English-speaking staff in the main arrivals hall.
 There are several luggage delivery services in the arrivals hall if you don’t want to carry your bags to Kyoto.

-Osaka Airport Transport runs frequent airport limousine buses between Itami and Kyoto Station (¥1310, 55 minutes).
-There are less frequent pick ups and drop offs at some of Kyoto’s main hotels.
+Osaka Airport Transport runs frequent airport limousine buses between Itami and Kyoto Station (55 minutes).
+There are less-frequent pickups and drop offs at some of Kyoto’s main hotels.
 The Itami stop is outside the arrivals hall – buy your ticket from the machine near the bus stop and ask one of the attendants which stand is for Kyoto.
-The Kyoto Station stop is in front of Avanti department store, which is opposite the south side of the station.
+The Kyoto Station stop is in front of Avanti department store, which is opposite the Hachijo-guchi exit of the station.

-MK Taxi Sky Gate Shuttle offers limousine van service to/from the airport for ¥2400.
-Call at least two days in advance to reserve, or ask at the information counter in the arrivals hall.
+MK Taxi Sky Gate Shuttle limousine van service travels to/from the airport.
+Call at least two days in advance to reserve.

-Nagoya's new Central Japan International Airport (NGO), commonly known as Centrair, may seem like a long way from Kyoto, but if you're travelling with a Japan Rail Pass, you'll find that it can be a good option, especially if you get a good deal on your flight.
+Nagoya's Central Japan International Airport (NGO), commonly known as Chubu Centrair (www.centrair.jp), may seem like a long way from Kyoto, but if you're travelling with a Japan Rail Pass, you'll find that it can be a good option, especially if you get a good deal on your flight.

 The Meitetsu Tokoname Railroad line connects Centrair with Nagoya Station (¥870, 30 minutes), which connects to the Tōkaidō shinkansen (bullet train) line.
 It is therefore possible to use Centrair as your gateway to Kyoto.

-The shinkansen (¥5800, 36 minutes) goes to/from Nagoya Station.
+The shinkansen (¥5590, 35 minutes) goes to/from Nagoya Station to Kyoto Station.
 You can save around half the cost by taking regular express trains, but you will need to change trains at least once and can expect the trip to take about three hours.